thebird/Swipe/README.md

 </div>
 ```

-Above is the initial required structure– an unordered list wrapped in a containing div *(more on the `display:block/none` reasoning below)*.
-Place any content you want within the list items.
+Above is the initial required structure– a series of elements wrapped in two containers.
+An unordered list makes sense here, but this can be any combination of elements that has the same structure.  *(more on the `display:block/none` reasoning below)*.Place any content you want within the items.
 The containing div will need to be passed to a new Swipe object like so:

 ``` js